 I didn’t think that being the primary custodial parent was going to be easy, but it is hard in ways I didn’t expect.
 When I was married, I often said things like, “I feel like I don’t get a break.”
 As a solo parent, I don’t get to stop, ever.
 There is never time off from being a single mom.

 There’s a funny dichotomy here, though.
 In the middle of ridiculously busy days, I sometimes think, “If I could get a day off, I’d feel so much better.”
 But when I was faced with actually having time without my kids, I wondered what I was going to do with myself.
 The idea of being out of Mom-mode was almost unreal.
 I didn’t know how to stop or even slow down.

-There was a huge part of me that was tempted to either mope around and be lonely without the kids, or spend all my time sending them silly Snaps so I still felt connected to them.
+There was a huge part of me that was tempted to either mope around and be lonely without the kids, or spend all my time off from being a single mom sending them silly Snaps so I still felt connected to them.
 But I knew that would do a disservice to both me and my kids.
 They deserve to have a great time visiting their dad without wondering if I’m lonely without them.
 That’s not their problem, and I will not—cannot—make it their responsibility.

 I don’t need to be a mom to be healthy, but I do need to be healthy to be the mom I want to be.

 Being healthy means remembering that I’m a person in my own right.
 Acting like that person, even when I sometimes forget who she is, helps me be a good mom.

 So I picked some things to do on the days without my kids.
 During my time off from being a single mom, I went shopping in the early evening without worrying that I was screwing up dinner or bedtime.
 I watched a few movies and knitted a lace shawl that was too complicated to work on when I was being constantly interrupted.
 I read.
 I went to a new restaurant without stopping to check the menu for things the kids would eat.
 I didn’t send Snaps to my kids, not even at bedtime.